anandman03/algorithm-visualizer-react-app/README.md

 ## Purpose

 I wanted to improve my skills with React.js, JavaScript, CSS and also learn sorting algorithms.This project turned out to be a great way to achieve both of the aforementioned objectives at the same time.
+I also implemented a sorting algorithm of my own named `Twist Sort`.

 ## Meet the Algorithms